 (6) The utility's written policies and procedures, if any, related to the write-off of any customer accounts as uncollectible.

-(7) The utility's actual operating expenses by account and subaccount for the test year.
+(7) If not already provided under IAC 1-5-8(1), the utility's actual operating expenses by account and subaccount for the test period.
+If using a forward looking test period, the utility’s actual operating expenses by account and subaccount for the base period compared to estimated operating expenses by account and subaccount for the test period.

-(8) A schedule detailing purchases for resale of gas, electricity, and water, including costs and volumes purchased during the test year.
+(8) If not already provided under IAC 1-5-8(2), a schedule detailing purchases for resale of gas, electricity, and water, including costs and volumes purchased during the base period and estimated to be purchased for the test period.
+Any purchase for interdepartmental sales or internal use shall be identified.

-(9) The number of employees by month for the test year categorized by the following:
+(9) ) If not already provided under IAC 1-5-8(2), the number of employees by month for the test year categorized by the following:

 (A) Bargaining unit.